Martín Osimani

 Martín Osimani (born May 22, 1981) is a Uruguayan professional basketball player.
-Born in Montevideo, he is a longtime member of the Uruguay national basketball team and is currently playing professionally with Brasília in the Novo Basquete Brasil from Brazil.
+Born in Montevideo, he is a longtime member of the Uruguay national basketball team and is currently playing professionally with Club Biguá de Villa Biarritz in the Liga Uruguaya de Básquetbol.

-Osimani is currently number 11 for the Argentinian club team Obras Sanitarias.

 College career

 Osimani moved from Montevideo to Hialeah, Florida to attend high school there.
 An All-state player after nearly averaging a triple double per game for Champagnat Catholic High School, he was ranked in the top 100 high school recruits by ESPN.com.
 He settled on the University of Utah after considering several powerhouse programs, including Duke University and UCLA.
 In his freshman season, Osimani played in 28 of the team's 30 games off the bench, but averaged only 1.2 points and 1.0 assists per game in 8.0 minutes per game of playing time.

 Following a disappointing season at Utah, Osimani transferred back home to Miami-Dade Community College.
 In one season there, he averaged 8.3 points, 3.8 rebounds, 6.9 assists and 3.5 steals per game in earning All-Conference honors.
 After one season of JUCO ball, Osimani again committed to play NCAA ball, this time at Duquesne University.
 He started at point guard for two years for the Dukes, and had two successful seasons for the team, including a 172 assist junior season that put him at second on Duquesne's all-time single season assist chart.